 This action under the Solidarity Corps has elements similar to Youth Initiatives funding from the predecessor programme ‘Youth in Action’.

-Each group must have a clearly defined topic that they wish to explore together, with concrete daily activities that involve all the participants in a local community action.
+Each Solidarity Project group must have a clearly defined topic that they wish to explore together, with concrete daily activities that involve all the participants in a local community action.

-They can choose to work with an experienced organisation, which can apply for funding on their behalf and help the group with administrative and financial processes.
-They can be supported by a coach (someone with youth work experience, for example), who would facilitate the learning process.
+The group can choose to work with an experienced organisation, which can apply for funding on their behalf and help the group with administrative and financial processes.
+They can be supported by a coach (someone with youth work experience, for example), who would facilitate the learning process or support a particular aspect of the project, where expertise is needed.

 Costs of project management, coaching and support to participants with fewer opportunities are supported in this activity.